This page is part of the ONYX Performance Guide

 - Over Volt

-Defines the operating voltage window of the controller.
+These parameters define the operating voltage window of the controller.

 - Controller Volt defines nominal system voltage used for internal scaling and protection calculations